ValyrianTech/HexGlobe/README.md

   - Query parameter: `mod_name` (optional, default: "default")
 - `GET /api/tiles/{tile_id}/grid`: Get a 2D grid of H3 indexes centered around the specified tile
   - Query parameter: `mod_name` (optional, default: "default")

+## Usage

+### Basic Navigation

+1. When the application loads, you'll see a grid of hexagonal tiles with the active tile highlighted in the center.
+2. Click on any tile to select it.
+Selected tiles will be highlighted with an orange border and yellow fill.
+3. Click on a selected tile to unselect it.
+4. You can select multiple tiles to compare them.
+5. When exactly one tile is selected, a "Navigate to Selected Tile" button will appear in the debug panel.
+6. Click this button to make the selected tile the new active tile, which will center the grid on that tile.
+7. Use the zoom slider to adjust how many tiles are visible on screen.
+8. Use the resolution slider to change the size of the hexagons on Earth's surface.

+### Debug Panel

+The debug panel on the right side of the screen provides information about:
+- The active tile's H3 index
+- Resolution information (backend and frontend)
+- Current zoom level
+- Grid position of the active tile
+- Tile content (if available)
+- List of currently selected tiles
+- Navigation button (when exactly one tile is selected)

 ## Tile Data Structure